wormhole-foundation/docs.wormhole.com/docs/queries/overview.md

 ### sol_account

 This query is used to read data for one or more accounts on Solana, akin to [getMultipleAccounts](https://solana.com/docs/rpc/http/getmultipleaccounts).

+### sol_pda

+This query is used to read data for one or more [Program Derived Addresses](https://www.anchor-lang.com/docs/pdas) on Solana, akin to calling [getMultipleAccounts](https://solana.com/docs/rpc/http/getmultipleaccounts) on the result of `PublicKey.findProgramAddressSync(seeds, programId)`.
+This is useful for times when you want to more generally read accounts owned by a program and verify the derivation on another chain, like how associated token accounts are all derived from the [Associated Token Account Program](https://spl.solana.com/associated-token-account).

 ## Supported Chains